Dave's Travel Pages

 Paxos Island Greece

-Paxos is one of the Ionian Islands located on the western coast of Greece.
+Paxos is one of the Ionian Islands located on the western coast of Greece and close to Corfu.
 Unlike its more famous companions of Corfu and Zakynthos, Paxos has an almost sleepy charm.

 It's one of the least touristy islands in the Ionian group, and at just 25.3 km² can easily be explored by foot, bike or car.